Siege of Leningrad: Defence of civilian evacuees

 According to Zhukov, "Before the war Leningrad had a population of 3,103,000 and 3,385,000 counting the suburbs.
 As many as 1,743,129, including 414,148 children were evacuated" between 29 June 1941 and 31 March 1943.
 They were moved to the Volga area, the Urals, Siberia and Kazakhstan.

-By September 1941, the link with the Volkhov Front (commanded by Kirill Meretskov) was severed and the defensive sectors were held by four armies: 23rd Army in the northern sector, 42nd Army on the western sector, 55th Army on the southern sector, and the 67th Army on the eastern sector.
+By September 1941, the link with the Volkhov Front (commanded by Kirill Meretskov) was severed and the defensive sectors were held by four armies: 23rd Army in the northern sector, 42nd Army in the western sector, 55th Army in the southern sector, and the 67th Army in the eastern sector.
 The 8th Army of the Volkhov Front had the responsibility of maintaining the logistic route to the city in coordination with the Ladoga Flotilla.
 Air cover for the city was provided by the Leningrad military district PVO Corps and Baltic Fleet naval aviation units.

 The defensive operation to protect the 1,400,000 civilian evacuees was part of the Leningrad counter-siege operations under the command of Andrei Zhdanov, Kliment Voroshilov, and Aleksei Kuznetsov.
 Additional military operations were carried out in coordination with Baltic Fleet naval forces under the general command of Admiral Vladimir Tributs.
 The Ladoga Flotilla under the command of V. Baranovsky, S.V.
 Zemlyanichenko, P.A.
 Traynin, and B.V.
 Khoroshikhin also played a major military role in helping with evacuation of the civilians.